List of governors of Singapore

-The governors of Singapore were the political leaders of Singapore during its pre-independence phase in the history of Singapore.
+Below is a list of governors of Singapore.
+They were the political leaders of Singapore as part of the Straits Settlements and as a Crown colony prior to its attainment of full internal self-governance under British sovereignty.

 Residents of Singapore (1819–1826)

 The Resident of Singapore ruled the British colony that is today the Republic of Singapore.
 The persons on this position governed Singapore from 1819 to 1826, on behalf of the British East India Company.